rawatpremsingh999/Semantic-Segmentation/README.md

-# Image Segmentation/ Pixel-Wise Classification
+# Semantic Segmentation/ Pixel-Wise Classification

 This model uses the [camvid motion-based segmentation and recognition dataset](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) with a per-pixel segmentation of 701 images.
 The data was acquired from the point of view of a driving vehicle.